xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/events.md

 # begger

-A bagger approaches the party and asks for money or food
+A begger approaches the party and asks for money or food

 # conflict in the market place